d15rup7or/Labs/Mr Robot/README.md

 ![](https://raw.githubusercontent.com/d15rup7or/Labs/master/Mr%20Robot/img/nmap-output.png)

+## 2. Webserver

-I'm dying to see what awaits us there
+In this step we'll be making use of the information gathered in the reconnaissance phase.
+I'm dying to see what awaits us in the web browser

 `firefox 192.168.56.109`

-We strike on a web server with an uncanny webpage, thematically based on the famous TV series
+We strike on a web server with an uncanny webpage, thematically based on the well-known blockbuster TV series

 ![](https://raw.githubusercontent.com/d15rup7or/Labs/master/Mr%20Robot/img/192.168.56.109.png)